Breastfeeding a Biting Baby - Teething Woes

 More importantly, mothers should never force their babies to feed.
 Babies who are not interested in nursing are more likely to bite just to get their message across.

 Some babies never bite, but unfortunately biting is a behaviour that most babies do try.
 For most mums, biting is a temporary issue that only lasts a few days to a couple of weeks.

 Ease the pain of a biting baby

 As soon as the bite is felt, stop the nursing session.
-This is teach baby that breastfeeding and biting do not go together.
+This teaches baby that breastfeeding and biting do not go together.
 Once baby lets go, remove him/her from the breast for a few seconds before giving him/her another chance to nurse.
 You might tell baby something along the lines of, “if you want to bite, we’re not nursing.”

-If baby is teething, when de latching, do hand baby a cold washcloth or chilled banana.
+If the baby is teething, when de latching, do hand baby a cold washcloth or chilled banana.
 Baby’s discomfort and pain will be eased by biting on these items.
 Do refer to this article for more home remedies for teething babies.

 Try not to yelp when baby bites as you may scare baby into a nursing strike or worse still egg baby to keep biting as he/she finds it so funny that they continue to bite for the reaction.

 For more information about breastfeeding a biting baby, please watch this video:

 If you are worried about biting and your breastfeeding baby, please refer to a lactation consultant, who can offer you more personalised breastfeeding advice according to you and your baby's situation.